niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 ```
 <figcaption><a name="fig4-24">Figure 4-24: Augmentation object in CMF</a></figcaption>

 A *global augmentation* adds a property to every class of a specified kind in the model.
 In CMF, a global augmentation is represented by an AugmentationRecord object with a GlobalClassCode property and no Class property.
-For example, a global augmentation adding `my:PrivacyCode` to every every [object class](#def) results in the following CMF for the augmenting namespace.
+For example, a global augmentation adding `my:PrivacyCode` to every every [<span class="termRef">object class</span>](#def-object-class) results in the following CMF for the augmenting namespace.

 ```
 <Namespace>